PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 Supported properties of BLAST results are:

-  - Alignment Length: Length of the alignment used
+  - Alignment Length: Length of the alignment used.
   - Hit Definition: Scan the definition line for subject sequence.
   - Hit Length: Length of the subject sequence.
   - Number of Identities in HSP (high-scoring segment pair, or match):  The number and fraction of total residues in the HSP which are identical.